How to Best Use Your Split System this Winter

 - Filters, grilles and/or louvres

-- The outdoor condenser unit, including the compressor, heat exchanger, etc
+- The outdoor unit (or condenser), including the compressor, heat exchanger, etc

 - The indoor unit, including the fan, filters and coils